 Can there be any complications or risks?

 It is very important that the patching is carried out exactly as instructed.
-There are dangers in carrying out too much patching but equally if not enough patching is done soon enough, the vision may not improve to a satisfactory standard because valuable ‘development time’ may be lost.
+There are dangers in too much patching, if not enough patching is done soon enough, the vision may not improve to a satisfactory standard because valuable “development time” has been wasted.

-The orthoptist will advise how long and how often a child should wear his/her patch and what sort of patch it should be.
+The orthoptist will advise how long and how often a child should wear their patch and what sort of patch it should be.